Parici75/statsplotly/_sources/source/api.md.txt

-## Interactive statistical data visualization with Statsplot
+### A high-level, tidy API for drawing statistical visualization with `plotly`.

-Compared to `plotly.express` API, `statsplot` color coding scheme, slicer and plot dimensions are independent.
+Compared to `plotly.express` API, `statsplotly` color coding scheme, slicer and plot dimensions are independent.

 This independence allows to leverage the powerful interactivity offered by plotly.js without compromising statistical intelligibility for aesthetics choices, or vice-versa.